-Telephone usage - A public phone is available for students who need to make calls.
+Telephone usage - A public phone is available in the main office for students who need to make calls.
 This should only be done at lunch or after school.

 Messages - Emergency messages for pupils will be promptly delivered.
-Lunches, forgotten gym clothes, etc., are to be left in the Main Office.
+Lunches, forgotten gym clothes, etc., are to be left at the student drop-off shelf behind the sign-in desk at the main entrance.
 Please be certain to clearly label any such items with the student's name and grade.

-Visitors - All visitors to the school must sign in with our greeter and obtain a visitor's pass.
-Parents and other visitors are not permitted in classrooms without written authorization from the principal and parents who are picking up children for dental visits, etc., should first report to the office.
+Visitors - All visitors to the school must sign in at our security desk and obtain a visitor's pass.
+Parents and other visitors are not permitted in classrooms without written authorization from the principal and parents who are picking up children for dental visits, etc., should first report to the main office.